 1. Calcium Oxalate Stones

-This is how it is most commonly seen.
+These are the types of stones that are most commonly seen.
 Reducing the amount of oxalate in the diet can reduce the risk of these types of stones.

 2. Uric acid stones

-3. Struvite / magnesium ammonium phosphate stones
+3. Struvite/magnesium ammonium phosphate stones

-This method is common among women.
+These stones are common among women.
 Urinary tract infections can cause this.
 Slightly larger stones can cause an eruption of the urinary tract.
 This way you can reduce the risk of developing stones and prevent urinary tract infections.

 4. Cystine ( cysteine ) stone

-This method is somewhat rare.
+These stones are somewhat rare.
 It affects both men and women equally.
 Often caused by a genetic influence.

 Although urinary stones occur in the kidneys, they travel along the urinary tract and deposit in the associated areas, causing symptoms.
 Sometimes small stones can easily pass through the urinary tract, causing asymptomatic symptoms.